underground-software/ILKD_course_materials/assignments/setup.md

 and get your feet wet with the `git send-email` patch submission process we'll be using.

+For the purposes of grading, this assignment will be part of the "Homework Exercises" category.

 #### Outcomes:

 * Set up your Linux environment for the rest of the class